martinber/noaa-apt/docs/usage.md

 ### Upside down images

+These satellites have polar orbits, so sometimes you see them go from north to south and sometimes from south to north.
 If the satellite went from south to north you should rotate the image.

 ### Bad contrast, dark images

 The program tries to adjust the contrast with a conservative method, you can try another one, check the advanced settings.

-Also if the image needs more contrast you can adjust it with an image editor.
+If the image needs more contrast you can adjust it with an image editor.
 I use GIMP and the tool _Colors > Levels_.
 You can pick a white spot and a black spot as you can see on this screenshot.